WRITER, SCHOLAR

 About

 Before joining the New York Times, he worked as a correspondent for Time magazine and was sports editor of Esquire.
 He was a member of the Stanford Board of Trustees, 1978-1982, and served as secretary of the Stanford Board, 2011-2018.
-He is author of The Partnership: Five Cold Warriors and Their Quest to Ban the Bomb (Harper Collins, 2012) and Secret Empire: Eisenhower, the CIA, and the Hidden Story of America's Space Espionage (Simon & Schuster, 2003).
+In addition to McNamara at War, he is author of Secret Empire: Eisenhower, the CIA, and the Hidden Story of America's Space Espionage (Simon & Schuster, 2003), The Partnership: Five Cold Warriors and Their Quest to Ban the Bomb (Harper Collins, 2012), and In The Nation's Service: The Life and Times of George P. Shultz, (Stanford University Press, 2023).
 Taubman was a history major at Stanford, Class of 1970, and served as editor-in-chief of the Stanford Daily in 1969.